Last Updated on April 24, 2023 by Dave Schoenbeck

 - Subsidized daycare for the children of employees

 - Improved benefits and wellness incentives

-However, you’ll never know which of these will work for your top talent unless you ask.
-Asking about their needs will make your people feel seen and valued as long as you make a good-faith attempt to work with them on implementing these incentives.
+However, you’ll never know which will work for your top talent unless you ask.
+Asking about their needs will make your people feel seen and valued if you make a good-faith attempt to work with them on implementing these incentives.

 Please don’t wait until your top performers accept another offer to figure out how to keep them.
 Employee retention strategies should be a significant concern long before your associates start thinking about jumping ship.
 Turnover is inevitable, but you want your people to stay as long as possible and part on good terms when they leave.